October 21, 2021

 The LUNAR® solution

-To address these delivery problems and to improve the safety and tolerance of RNA and DNA medicines, we have developed a novel lipid-mediated delivery system called Lipid-enabled and Unlocked Nucleomonomer Agent modified RNA (LUNAR®).
+To address these delivery problems and to improve the safety and tolerance of RNA and DNA medicines, we have developed a proprietary lipid-mediated nucleic acid delivery system called LUNAR®.

 LUNAR® works by encapsulating therapeutic nucleic acids and safely delivering them to target cells through a process called endocytosis.
 The LUNAR® particles fuse to target cell membranes and enter the cell where they deliver the RNA or DNA payload.
 The cell then uses the RNA or DNA medicine to address the disease-causing genetic defect and to produce normal, healthy protein.